hddm-devs/hddm/docs/howto.rst

 There are two ways you can code subject responses (these are the values you put in the 'response' column in your data file).
-You can either use accuracy-coding where 1 means correct and 0 means error, or you can use direction-coding where 1 means left and 0 means right (this could also code for stimulus A and B instead of left and right).
+You can either use accuracy-coding where 1 means correct and 0 means error, or you can use stimulus-coding where 1 means left and 0 means right (this could also code for stimulus A and B instead of left and right).
 HDDM interprets 0 and 1 responses as lower and upper boundary responses, respectively, so it has no preference one way or another.